silverstripe/silverstripe-search-service/docs/en/configuration.md

         <tr>
             <td>batch_size</td>
             <td>int</td>
-            <td>The default size of a batch of documents (e.g. when bulk indexing) AppSearch
+            <td>The default size of a batch of documents (e.g. when bulk indexing) EnterpriseSearch
             limit is `100`</td>
             <td>100</td>
         </tr>